rio-codes/tfo-github-species-badge/README.md

 ## Needed Info

 <b>NOTE:</b> You need to have an account on [tfoct](https://tfo.creaturetracker.net) to use this utility.
-If you don't have one, check our our <a href="https://patreon.com/tfoct?utm_medium=unknown&utm_source=join_link&utm_campaign=creatorshare_creator&utm_content=copyLink">Patreon</a> for early access, or wait until the full public release on September 18th.
 If you are interested in helping us beta test our site, join our <a href="https://discord.gg/PMtE3jrXYR">Discord</a> and say hi!
 We don't bite, I promise.

 There are 5 essential parameters you need to construct the [shields.io](https://shields.io) URL for this badge: